Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

-\paragraph{Domain Transfer} In this experiment, we demonstrate the capability of HiDe to transfer the planning layer from a simple ball agent, trained on a pure navigation task, to a robot manipulation agent (see Figure \ref{fig:experiment_envs}b).
+In this experiment, we demonstrate the capability of HiDe to transfer the planning layer from a simple ball agent, trained on a pure navigation task, to a robot manipulation agent (see Fig. \ref{fig:experiment_envs}b).
 To this end, we train a ball agent with HiDe.
 Moreover, we train a control policy for a robot manipulation task in the OpenAI Gym "Push" environment \cite{openai_gym}, which learns to move a cube to a relative position goal.
 Note that the manipulation task does not encounter any obstacles during training.
-To attain the compound agent, we attach the planning layer of the ball agent to the manipulation policy (cf. Figure \ref{fig:teaser}a).
+To attain the compound agent, we attach the planning layer of the ball agent to the manipulation policy (cf. Fig. \ref{fig:teaser}a).
 The planning layer has access to the environment layout and the cube's position, which is a common assumption in robot manipulation tasks.
-For testing, we generate 500 random environment layouts.
+For testing, we generate 2 sets of 500 random environment layouts, one set with few obstacles (Simple Random) and a more cluttered set (Complex Random).
 As in the navigation experiments in Section \ref{sec5_exp1}, state-of-the-art methods are able to solve these tasks when trained on a single, simple environment layout.
 However, they do not generalize to other layouts without retraining.
-In contrast, our evaluation of the compound HiDe agent on unseen testing layouts shows a success rate of 49\% (cf. Table \ref{tab:domain_transfer} in the Appendix).
-Thus, our modular approach can achieve domain transfer and generalize to different environments.
+In contrast, our evaluation of the compound HiDe agent on unseen testing layouts shows a success rate of 49\% and 33\% (cf. bottom row of Table \ref{tab:agent_transfer}) in the two random test sets.
+Most failure cases arise when the robot's end-effector gets stuck at an obstacle.
+Thus, our modular approach can achieve domain transfer and generalize to different environments, although leaving room for improvement.